cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

 1. Stop your indexer.
 2. Create a game and check at what block it is included (for example, at index `3` and block `1001`).
-3. Update your indexer's `db.json` and pretend that it already indexed the game's block by setting:
+3. Update your indexer's `db.json` to pretend that it already indexed the game's block by setting:

     ```json
     "status": {